nachorequeno/multidimensional_search-/README.md

 template ParetoLib.Oracle.Oracle.
 For the moment, ParetoLib includes support for *OracleFunction*, *OraclePoint* and *OracleSTL* oracles.

-The invokation parameters of the learning process are the following:
+The input parameters of the learning process are the following:
 * xspace: the N-dimensional space that contains the upper and lower closures, represented by a list of minimum and maximum possible values for each dimension (i.e., min_cornerx, max_cornerx, etc.).